ThatOneWeirdDev/contra/README.md

 # contra

-Working Conjuguemos hacks in 2026. run I on the talkometer page and copy the all the text that appears run II on graded practice and paste into "paste list here." modify settings and enjoy!
+The first working Conjuguemos hacks of 2026.

+## Instructions
+Both JS files included in the project are bookmarklets.

+Copy and paste each into their own individual bookmarks under the URL section.

+Go to the lesson you want to use contra on and click on "talkometer."
+On that page, run bookmarklet I.

+Then, go to the graded practice, set up the built-in instructions and then run II.
+Modify those options and enjoy!